Qovery/documentation/website/docs/useful-links/faq.md

 ---
-last_modified_on: "2020-10-05"
+last_modified_on: "2020-10-14"
 title: FAQ
 description: "Frequently Asked Questions"
 ---
 ### What is the difference between a Project, Application, and Environment?

-A [project][docs.project] is the site that you're working on.
-Each project can contain multiple [applications][docs.application] and be deployed in multiple [environments][docs.environment].
+A [project][docs.main-concepts.project] is the site that you're working on.
+Each project can contain multiple [applications][docs.main-concepts.application] and be deployed in multiple [environments][docs.main-concepts.environment].
 An environment is a standalone copy of your site, including apps, databases, storage, data, and all other services.
 By default, `master` branch is the production environment, while all other branches can be set up as identical copies of the prod environment for testing purposes.

 ### Can you help me to deploy my application on Qovery?